Are you looking for the best things to do in Bogota?

 I usually like to explore the market by myself without help.
 However, like some other countries I’ve visited in Latin America, I get stuck on what to eat because I don’t know the local dishes.

-Bogota’s local market is massive, and many locals don’t recommend visiting alone.
+Bogota’s local market is massive, and for various reasons most locals don’t recommend there visiting alone.

-The food tour gives you a great alibi to get to know it through a local food expert.
-Get ready to get acquainted with all those exotic fruits on display.
+The food tour gives you a reason to get to know it via a local food expert and get acquainted with all those exotic fruits on display.

 You’ll also learn many new things about the city while you’re stuffing your face.
 It’s one of those touristy, non-touristy things to do in Bogota where you get the best of both worlds.